Bijou Phillips: Television and hiatus (2010-present)

 In FOX's sitcom Raising Hope (2010–2014), Phillips played the title character's biological mother, a serial killer sentenced to death.
 She appeared in a total of seven episodes of the series.
 In 2010 and 2012, she guest-starred in episodes of the police procedural television series Hawaii Five-0 and Law & Order: Special Victims Unit, and in 2011 she appeared in the video for Broken Social Scene's song "Sweetest Kill".
-Phillips has not acted since her last appearance in Raising Hope, opting to focus on her family and health.

 Personal life

 Phillips dated Sean Lennon in the mid-2000s and became the subject matter of his 2006 album Friendly Fire.

 In 2004, Phillips began dating actor Danny Masterson and the two were married in October 2011.
 They are both Scientologists.
 On February 14, 2014, Phillips gave birth to their daughter.
 Phillips starred with Masterson in several films and in a 2011 episode of Fox's Raising Hope.

-Masterson revealed in February 2017 that Phillips had been suffering from kidney disease for five years.
-She was born with small kidneys and suffered from a blood infection and was in need of a transplant, which she later received in April, 2017.

 In November 2017, actor Daniel Franzese alleged that Phillips had "ridiculed" him about his sexuality and weight, and physically assaulted him on the set of Bully.
 Phillips subsequently apologized for her behavior.
 The same month, actress Heather Matarazzo claimed that Phillips had held her against a wall and choked her shortly before filming for Hostel: Part II began.

 Phillips has defended both her father and her husband (the former accused of rape and incest by Phillips's half-sister Mackenzie; the latter convicted of the rape and sexual assault of multiple women) following allegations of their sexual abuse.
-Of Mackenzie's allegations of sexual assault against their father, Phillips said in 2009, "I'm 29 now, I've talked to everyone who was around during that time, I've asked the hard questions.
+Of Mackenzie's allegations of sexual assault against their father, Phillips said in 2009: "I'm 29 now, I've talked to everyone who was around during that time, I've asked the hard questions.
 I do not believe my sister.
 Our father [was] many things.
 This is not one of them."
 Phillips also stated that Mackenzie told her about their incestuous relationship, and that the news was "confusing and scary" and that she was "heartbroken" to think that her family left her alone with her father.
 In a 2000 interview with Bruce LaBruce, she discussed a song she had written about her father with the refrain, "He touched me wrong", but did not go into detail about whether the lyrics referred to herself or someone else.

-In May 2023, Phillips' husband Masterson was convicted of raping two women in 2003; charges from a third woman resulted in a hung jury.
+In May 2023, Phillips's husband Masterson was convicted of raping two women in 2003, and charges from a third woman resulted in a hung jury.
 In September 2023, Masterson was sentenced to 30 years to life in prison.
 Later that month, she filed for divorce.
+Once Masterson was expelled from the Church of Scientology and labeled a "suppressive person", members were ordered to cut ties under the cult's disconnection rules.
+Not wanting to deprive their daughter of a relationship with her father, Philips made the decision to leave Scientology.